 Whether it’s an effort to locate undamaged veins or to conceal drug use, intravenous drug users commonly resort to dangerous injection sites.

-Problems by Injection Site
+Problems by IV Injection Site

 While injecting drugs is already incredibly risky, these three injection sites should never be used under any circumstances.